 - Constanta and Mamaia (Black Sea area) – this tour is perfect for those who do not have enough time to spend on the famous beaches of the Black Sea.

 Anyway, if you’re thinking of traveling the Balkans and are wondering if Bucharest is worth a visit, then hopefully this post will help you.
-Also, be sure to check out my travel diary for Bucharest that has information about what I did, my favorite restaurants in the city and the hotels where I stayed in.
-Here are some of my favorite pictures of Bucharest:

-1) Old Town is Gorgeous [and lively]
+1) Bucharest’s Old Town is Gorgeous

-It is formally called Lipscani and this area has historical communist style buildings, old churches, ruins, many shops and a LOT of cafes and bars.
+It is formally called Lipscani and this area has historical communist-style buildings, old churches, ruins, many shops, and a LOT of cafes and bars.

 At a distance, you will see an impressive colonial-style building that stretches really wide.
 As you walk closer, you will be shocked to see that it is not a place to visit but is actually a bank – Cec Bank.

-Bucharest’s Old Town kind of reminded me of Bangkok’s Khao San road because the streets were lined with endless open-air bars.
+Bucharest’s Old Town kind of reminded me of Bangkok’s Khao San Road because the streets were lined with endless open-air bars.

-Suggested: Bucharest Restaurant Guide – this post will tell you exactly where to eat in Bucharest.
+Suggested: Bucharest Restaurant Guide – This post will tell you exactly where to eat in Bucharest.

 - Communist Bucharest (Very Popular Tour): 3 hour guided tour of the major landmarks and events of Bucharest’s communist past.
 Learn how the Romanian dictator Ceausescu rose and fell.